Exchange study abroad can be a rewarding experience. An important part of planning your exchange study abroad is course selection.

 - UW MTE/Tron Exchange Course Discussion (on Piazza).

-These lists get built based on student requests: if you want to take a course that you do not see on the list, then ask the SE Associate Director about it and we will add it to the list.
-If a course has been approved by ECE, MTE/Tron, SYDE, or some other Engineering program, then SE will probably approve it too --- but ask just to be sure.
-The main exception to this is likely to be the courses at other schools that mix SE463/SE464/SE465 might be appropriate for other engineering students, but are not appropriate for UW SE students --- you must take our core curriculum of SE463, SE464, and SE465.
+These lists get built based on student requests: if you want to take a course that you do not see on the list, or if you see a discrepancy between the lists, then ask the SE Associate Director about it and we will modify the list if appropriate.
+If a course has been approved by CS, ECE, MTE/Tron, SYDE, or some other Math or Engineering program, then SE will probably approve it too --- but ask just to be sure.
+The main exception to this is likely to be the courses at other schools that mix SE463/SE464/SE465 might be appropriate for other UW students, but are not appropriate for UW SE students --- you must take our core curriculum of SE463, SE464, and SE465 (or equivalents of those courses at your exchange university).

 UW Course Alternatives